Modulational instability of periodic standing waves in the derivative NLS equation: Algebraic method with two eigenvalues

-Similarly to the expressions (\ref{2.10}), we shall relate parameters $a$ and $d$ to $\lambda_1$, $\lambda_2$, $H$, and $F$.
+It remains to relate parameters $a$ and $d$ to $\lambda_1$, $\lambda_2$, $H$, and $F$.
 By equating (\ref{2.19}) and (\ref{2.20}) and substituting (\ref{polynomial}) for $P(\lambda)$, we derive coefficients for even powers of $\lambda$.
 The coefficient of $\lambda^8$ is satisfied identically.
-The coefficients of $\lambda^6$ and $\lambda^0$ recover relations (\ref{2.10}) for parameters $c$ and $b$ respectively, and the coefficients of $\lambda^4$ and $\lambda^2$ yield the following relations for parameters $a$ and $d$ respectively,
+The coefficients of $\lambda^6$ and $\lambda^0$ recover relations (\ref{2.10}) for parameters $c$ and $b$ respectively, and the coefficients of $\lambda^4$ and $\lambda^2$ yield the following relations for parameters $a$ and $d$ respectively, \end{proof}